-Accommodation info for parents
+Accommodation information for parents

 Students' parents and guardians

-As a parent, guardian or supporter, watching your child leave for university can be a nerve-wracking experience.
 London offers a wide range of accommodation choices which can seem daunting at first glance, but supporting your child to make an informed decision about where to live that they are comfortable with can ensure that they get off to a great start at SOAS.

 Choosing accommodation